 Customers have a unique path they take when it comes to researching, purchasing, and using products or services.
 This is known as the buyer’s journey.

-Monitoring both journeys is essential to guarantee that they cohesively integrate with each other.
-Any customer who makes a purchase from your business may observe any disparity between how you cater to potential customers and existing ones, so it is crucial to maintain consistency in the quality of service provided regardless of where a particular individual sits along their buying journey.
+Monitoring both journeys is essential to guarantee that they cohesively integrate.
+Any customer who purchases your business may observe any disparity between how you cater to potential customers and existing ones, so it is crucial to maintain consistency in the quality of service provided regardless of where a particular individual sits along their buying journey.

 Having learned the critical aspects of the customer journey, it’s time to look into how you can incorporate them into your sales operations-